acadia2025/website/_posts/2001-01-03-circular-brick.md

 ## Required Software and Level
 - **Software**: Rhinoceros 3D and Grasshopper
+*Those without software knowledge may still sign up for sargassum biomaterial and fabrication experience.
+Please reach out to 2025@acadia.org for further questions.
 - **Material**: Eggshell donation, limestone and water
 - **Fabrication Methods**: Robotic Arm with clay extruder